davisanc/DefenderforCloudGBBNinja/06-K8s/Kubernetes-goat/vulnerable-pod.md

 # In this lab we will use a ShellShock vulnerable docker image from the Docker Hub, store it in the Azure ACR and from there deploy to Azure AKS

-We will exploit Shell-Shock vulnerabilities to execute RCE from an attaker por running in the same cluster
+We will exploit Shell-Shock vulnerabilities to execute RCE from an attaker por running in the same cluster Defender for Cloud will show this specific vulnerability once the image is pushed to the registry (SAST) and also once the container is deployed as a kubernetes pod within your cluster (runtime detection/DAST)

 Login to your Azure ACR registry where you will push the vulnerable image